Single-use plastic bags will be phased out over the next year, says Jacinda Ardern

 Forty-one other countries such as Ireland, Wales and South Africa had introduced levies to drive down the use of plastic bags.

-The Government introduced a ban on the sale and manufacture of plastic microbeads in September.
+In December Government introduced a ban on the sale and manufacture of plastic microbeads.

 "Public calls for action have encouraged a significant number of retailers, including supermarkets, to move on single-use plastic bags.
 We want to support their efforts by ensuring the retail industry moves together in a fair and effective way," Sage said.